Beyond the Gym: Functional Fitness to Stay Fit in Your Daily Life

 Chair Squats: Stand up from your chair, but only fully sit back down once all reps are done.
 Hover in hold for as long as possible then carefully lower back down to the seat.
 This is a full lower body workout because while doing this exercise you are making use of your quadriceps, hamstrings, and glutes.

 Seated Leg Raises: Sit straight on your desk with your legs stretched to the front and lift one, both, or none parallel to the ground as long as possible.
-The isometric exercise works to stimulate circulation and also strengthens the core and leg muscles.
+This isometric exercise may help support circulation and core and leg strength.

 Incline push-ups: Against your desk are a fast activity to get some chest work included in your day.
 Put your hands on the edge of a desk shoulder-width apart and step back with your feet; lower your chest to the desk.
 This version will be not as strenuous as a floor push-up but still works your chest, shoulders, and triceps.

 Active Sitting: Invest in an exercise ball or use a wobble cushion currently available as your office chair.
-These unstable surfaces keep your core firing throughout the day, promoting better posture and counteract some of the effects of sitting all day.
+These unstable surfaces may help keep your core engaged throughout the day, supporting better posture and potentially offsetting some effects of prolonged sitting.

 Walking Meetings: Who Else Even Thinks About Walking Meetings Over Just Sitting in a Conference Room?
-This not only increases your step count but if viewed as part of an active commuting journey it can do wonders for creativity and productivity, too.
+This not only increases your step count but may also support creativity and productivity when viewed as part of an active commuting journey.

 Wear Wrist or Ankle Weights: Store one on your desk to use for fast strength training exercises.
 While seated, you can do bicep curls, shoulder presses, and rowing motions to hit various muscle groups two or three times throughout the day.